January 26, 2026

 Who is required to complete RCR training?
 Federal funding agencies have distinct requirements as to who needs to complete RCR training.
 It is the responsibility of faculty and PIs to ensure that all personnel funded by their project(s) and required to complete RCR training do so in a timely manner consistent with the applicable agency policy.

-• Per NSF requirement, undergraduate and graduate students, and postdoctoral researchers receiving NSF funding to conduct research must complete RCR training.
+- Per NSF requirement, undergraduate and graduate students, postdoctoral researchers, faculty, and senior personnel receiving NSF funding to conduct research must complete RCR training.

 Questions about RCR requirements and conference details can be directed to RCR-training@udel.edu